How to make a document supply request

-NLS subscribes to journals which we can provide copies from.
-We will provide a list of these journals in the near future.
+We subscribe to journals which we can provide copies from.

 Additional runs of journals which we subscribed to in the past, or which have been donated to our collections, may also be available for copying via inter library loan.
 These are most likely to be titles with foreign imprints, e.g. 'Transactions of the Asiatic Society of Japan' (SRJ.2229) published in Yokohama, Japan.

 Contact us if you are unsure if a journal is available to request copies from.